 Dr. Zito’s sport psychology interventions are appropriate for professional, Olympic, elite, collegiate, high school and youth athletes as well as coaches and teams.
 Sport psychology interventions reflect the art and science of maximizing athletic performance, but does not lose sight of the person within the athlete or performer.
 This means that an athlete needs a balanced perspective about sport performance which accounts for their personal needs as well.
 Sport psychology techniques reflect the interplay of mental and physical aspects of sport and the subsequent effect on performance.
 The techniques are also applicable to non-sport performers (i.e., dancers, musicians, business personnel, military and special operation forces).
 Dr. Zito has worked with a variety of sport and non-sport performers, teams and coaches.
+He worked with a skater who qualified for the 2018 Winter Olympics.
 Sport psychology assessment and intervention can occur on an individual, coach-athlete or team basis.

 Athletes can improve their performance by developing the mental skills of elite athletes.
 Here are some mental skills quotes from some elite athletes: